yasudakn/kubeflow-pipelines-clv/deploy/README.md

 The `/cloud-build/build.sh` demonstrates how to use `gcloud builds submit` to start the build process.

-To build and deploy the solution:
+To build and deploy the CLV pipelines:
 1. Open [Cloud Shell](https://cloud.google.com/shell/docs/) in your project.
 2. Clone this repo.
 3. Update `build.sh` with your settings.